-An assessment of the independence of each director was completed at the conclusion of the 2021 financial year.
-Materiality, for the purpose of considering whether a director is an officer of or associated with a supplier or customer in a material business relationship with Metcash, is assessed as supplying 2.5% or more of the Metcash Group's annual purchases or purchasing 2.5% or more of the Metcash Group's annual purchases or purchasing 2.5% or more of the Metcash Group's annual sales.
-Following this review and as at the date of this Statement, the Board consisted of seven directors, six of whom are non-executive, and all six of whom are considered to be independent directors (being Robert Murray, Peter Birtles, Tonianne Dwyer, Murray Jordan, Christine Holman and Helen Nash).
-The Board recently appointed another non-executive director, Margaret Haseltine, on 3 May 2021.
-The Board also considers Ms Haseltine to be an independent director.
+An assessment of the independence of each director was completed at the conclusion of the 2022 financial year.
+Materiality, for the purpose of considering whether a director is an officer of or associated with a supplier or customer in a material business relationship with Metcash, is assessed as supplying 2.0% or more of the Metcash Group's annual purchases or purchasing 2.0% or more of the Metcash Group's annual sales.
+Following this review and as at the date of this Statement, the Board consisted of seven directors, six of whom are non-executive, and all six of whom are considered to be independent directors (being Robert Murray, Peter Birtles, Margaret Haseltine, Christine Holman, Murray Jordan and Helen Nash).
+The Board recently appointed another non-executive director, Mark Johnson, on 1 August 2022.
+The Board also considers Mr Johnson to be an independent director.

 Any association between a director and an entity with whom Metcash has a business relationship is disclosed in the Company's financial report each year.
-Each of Mr Murray, Mr Birtles, Ms Dwyer, Ms Nash and Ms Holman hold positions in companies with which Metcash has business relationships, however the Board has considered each case separately and, having regard to the nature and value of the business relationships, has concluded that these positions do not influence their respective capacity to exercise independent judgement or their ability to act in the best interests of Metcash and its shareholders.
+Each of Mr Murray, Mr Birtles, Ms Haseltine, Ms Holman and Ms Nash as at the date of this Statement held positions in companies with which Metcash has business relationships, however the Board has considered each case separately and, having regard to the nature and value of the business relationships, has concluded that these positions do not influence their respective capacity to exercise independent judgement or their ability to act in the best interests of Metcash and its shareholders.
 None of these directors is involved in any Board decision-making regarding the companies with which they have an association.